-This is Step 4 of our Stock Recovery process.
+This is part of our Stock Recovery Process.
 There is a link to the next step at the end of this page.
 If you haven't gone through the previous steps to determine which of seven HP-related stocks you should have, start here: Employee Stock

 5a.
 Potential Micro Focus / "Seattle SpinCo" U.S. tax liability on 2017 return.
 If you owned HPQ stock on Oct 21, 2015, you automatically received stock in the new Hewlett Packard Enterprise company (HPE.)
 If you owned HPE stock on Sept 1, 2017, you automatically received "Seattle SpinCo" stock -- which was immediately merged into Micro Focus.
 U.S. shareholders received "American Depositary Shares" in Micro Focus traded as "MFGP."
 Due to unique circumstances, this transaction was potentially taxable for U.S. shareholders -- even if no Micro Focus stock had been sold.
 Some brokers and administrators apparently interpreted the transaction differently -- or did not report, or reported incorrectly -- to the IRS.
 Details: 5a.
 Potential Micro Focus "Seattle SpinCo" 2017 U.S. tax liability